<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 Often there are relatively few things that distinguish you from your competitors.
 This is one of the reasons why there has been a change of focus – from product, price and transaction – to a good customer experience in all channels.

-So why do you need a 360-degree view of the customer?
+So why do you need a 360-degree view?

-When you compile historic and real-time data and understand the behaviour in the customer’s journey, you can start to make predictions, present relevant products and campaigns, and customise content based on the individual or company’s needs.
+When you compile historic and real-time data and understand the behavior in the customer’s journey, you can start to make predictions, present relevant products and campaigns, and customize content based on the individual or company’s needs.

 1. Intelligent customer information